Menu

 What Makes Mũi Điện (Cape Varella) Special

-Mũi Điện, known historically as Cape Varella after the Portuguese name given by early maritime navigators, is a bold headland rising 110 metres above the South China Sea at the northeastern corner of Phú Yên province.
+Mũi Điện, known historically as Cape Varella after the Portuguese name given by early maritime navigators, is a bold headland rising 110 metres above the East Sea at the northeastern corner of Phú Yên province.
 A working lighthouse has stood here since the French colonial period, and the cape remains an active navigation point for shipping moving along Vietnam's central coast.
-Mũi Điện is widely described in Vietnamese geography as the easternmost point of mainland Vietnam, though strictly speaking this distinction belongs to Mũi Đôi in Khánh Hòa - what Mũi Điện offers is what Mũi Đôi cannot: a fully accessible cape by road, with panoramic sea views, a lighthouse with a history, and the adjacent Bãi Môn beach below.
-For the Vietnamese long-distance riding community, Mũi Điện is the standard reference for the eastern extreme - accessible, dramatic, and at the furthest eastern reach of the main coastal highway.
+Mũi Điện is traditionally described as the easternmost point of mainland Vietnam - a title that modern geographic surveys now assign to Mũi Đôi in Khánh Hòa - but what it offers is what Mũi Đôi cannot: a fully accessible cape by road, with panoramic sea views, a lighthouse with a history, and the adjacent Bãi Môn beach below.
+For the Vietnamese long-distance riding community, Mũi Điện remains the standard reference for the eastern extreme - accessible, dramatic, and at the furthest eastern reach of the main coastal highway.

 🚗 Getting There